animal-crossing-music-extension/animal-crossing-music-extension.github.io/index.markdown

 #### How to install

 ##### Chrome Webstore
 **Animal Crossing Music** is published in the Chrome Webstore.

-Just go to the extension page and click 'Add to Chrome' to install the latest stable version of the extension.
+To install the latest version of the extension just click 'Add to Chrome'.

 <div class="mb-4">
 <a href="" ><img width="25%" class="border border-dark rounded" src="img/badge.png"></a></div>